cravemaster/Hidden-Automation-Button-For-Apple-Watch-App/README.md

 Not tested on iOS 8.2/8.3/8.4 etc.
+Although by @hamzasood it worked fine for him on his iPhone 6 Plus back when iOS 8.2 was released but was not publically jailbroken.

 Works on iOS 10.x.x AS LONG AS YOUR DEVICE IS JAILBROKEN, as Apple officially put a chekc that REQUIRES an internal install on iOS 10.
 Sad :(.